-A melting pot for fans, musicians, scholars, and journalists.
+A collective conversation between fans, musicians, scholars and journalists.

 The annual Pop Conference at MoPOP, first held in 2002, mixes together ambitious music writing of every kind, in an attempt to bring academics, critics, musicians, and dedicated fans into a collective conversation.